International Association for the Psychology of Religion Conference 2025

 - Please explicitly use the following 3 headings (“Aim”, “Methodology”, “Findings”) in your abstract.
 If your abstract does not contain these headings, it will be bounced back for revision.

-Please click here to submit your proposal for an individual oral paper/poster
+Submit your proposal for an individual oral paper or poster

 Panel

-- Description of what panel is about (1000 characters (including spaces) max), and the abstracts following the specific format above for each paper in the panel.
+- Description of what panel is about (1000 characters max), and the abstracts following the specific format above for each paper in the panel.
 For example, if your panel includes 4 presentations, you’ll need to submit a description of the panel and 4 abstracts.
+The panel proposal submission form below will guide you through this process.

 - Panel proposals that are not accepted will automatically be considered for individual oral papers.
 Hence, if a paper is included in a panel submission, then the author(s) should not fill out the individual paper version of the form with the same information.